 The project will apply machine learning techniques to earth observation data in conjunction with existing asset-level datasets, to expand coverage and comprehensiveness of existing data.
 Expected use cases range across the information value chain but will include the use of the expanded dataset to conduct climate risk analysis on assets and the portfolios in which they are held.

-If you would like to support GAP, have suggestions to guide its work, or would otherwise like to get involved, please complete the contact form below.
+If you would like to support the GeoAsset project, have suggestions to guide its work, or would otherwise like to get involved, please complete the contact form below.